 The department offers three majors: Art History, Film Studies, and Studio Art.
+Minors are offered in each area as well.
 Internships are available in local museums and galleries.
 For details, inquire at the Fine Arts Department office.

 - ARTH1103 or ARTH1104 Art History Workshop (three credits)

-- Eight additional courses of which three must have ARTH numbers at or above the 3000 level and three must have ARTH numbers at or above the 2000 level.
+- Eight additional courses, mindful that at least three must have ARTH numbers at or above the 3000 level, at least one at the ARTH4000 level (in addition to ARTH4401), and no more than three at the ARTH2000 level.
 At least one course must be chosen from each of the following periods:

 - Ancient Art

 These three courses should normally be completed by the end of the sophomore year.

 ARTH4401 Seminar in Art Historical Research (three credits) is required and must be taken during the Junior or Senior year.
 This course is counted as one of the required eight courses discussed above.
 Please note: ARTH4401 is offered only in the Fall semester of each year.

 Students having earned a score of five on their AP exam may have the option of waiving the ARTH1101 and ARTH1102 requirement, although the same overall number of courses (11) for the major remains unchanged.
 Students having earned a score of four may waive either ARTH1101 or ARTH1102, but not both.

 The Film Studies major applies the liberal arts tradition to the present-day culture of images and technologies.
 Courses in film history, theory, and criticism enable students to become active, selective, and ethical participants in a world progressively more dominated by the media of visual communication.